drazioti/Carmichael/README.md

 *2542.txt* contains a Carmichael number with 2542 prime factors.

 ## Get the tables
-You can download the source code with the tables by
+You can download the source code with the tables by using

 ```sh
 git clone https://github.com/drazioti/Carmichael.git